-Mattole Road is a 104km (65 miles) scenic road, located in Lost Coast, a mostly natural and development-free area of the California North Coast in Humboldt and Mendocino Counties, in USA.
+Mattole Road is the name of a very scenic drive located in Lost Coast, a mostly natural and development-free area of the California North Coast, in USA.

 How long is the Lost Coast Scenic Drive?

 Tucked away in Humboldt County, in the U.S. state of California, the road is 104km (65 miles) long.
 It runs from US-101 road to Ferndale.
 The road is also known as Lost Coast Scenic Drive and the Lost Coast Highway.